philippe86220/uno-q-webui-binary-clock-matrix/README.md

 POST /api/timezone?timezone=Europe/Paris
 ```

+Called by: the WebUI when the user selects or detects a timezone.
+Purpose:
-Updates the active timezone and saves it in the configuration file.
+Updates the active timezone and saves it in the local configuration file.

 ---